Markie3110/Advanced_Robot_Programming-Assignment_1/README.md

 ```math
 y_i = {{F*T^2 - M*y_{i-2} + 2*M*y_{i-1} + K*T*y_{i-1}} \over {M + K*T}}
 ```
-<br>Like the UI, the drone process runs in a loop and receives the keypressed values given by the user.
-Depending on the value of the key, the
+Like the UI, the drone process runs in a loop and receives the keypressed values given by the user.
+Depending on the value of the key, the input force in either axis is either incremented or decremented.
+Subsequently, the drone position is calculated using the current values of the input forces and is passed on to the shared memory.
+Do note, that if the drone is moving and the user pushes the stop key, the drone does not stop immediately, but keeps on moving for a small duration due to inertia.

 ### Watchdog ###

-## Supplementary Files ##
+The watchdog is the process that oversees the overall system behaviour by observing all the processes and terminating everything if any of them encounter a critical error.
+During their intialization, every process sends their pids to the watchdog using named pipes, which in turn conveys its own pid to them using a shared memory object.
+Using these pids, the watchdog sends a `SIGUSR1` signal to a process, which in turn is supposed to send back a `SIGUSR2` signal if it is working properly.
+The watchdog waits for upto three cycles, characterised by a time duration, for a response.
+If the process does not return the required signal within the required number of cycles, the watchdog takes this to mean that the process has encountered a critical error and subsequently terminates all the running processes.
+On the other hand, if the signal is received within the specificied time, the watchdog moves on to the next process.
+Once the watchdog reaches the final pid, it returns back to the first and starts over until the user terminates the system.

 ### Parameters ###

 ### Log ###